 - If you choose YouTube for distribution (and there are alternatives), don’t do the “You Tube Dump,” dropping all of your company videos into a single YouTube channel.
 Instead, create separate (but linked) channels for sales, training, and customer support videos to enhance your connection with specific audiences.

-Larger organizations may find it worthwhile to weigh the pros and cons of an internal video department against hiring experienced video contractors.
+4. PRICE: Larger organizations may find it worthwhile to weigh the pros and cons of an internal video department against hiring experienced video contractors.
 To aid the decision, look for an experienced consultant to provide a true needs assessment and full cost analysis.

 - Can already busy staff realistically take on new video-production responsibilities?